 Employees who have satisfied all eligibility requirements shall submit annual leave requests to their supervisors.
 Annual leave requests of appointed department heads shall submit such requests to the Board of Commissioners, which shall be reviewed by the Board at the next regularly scheduled board meeting.
 Requests will be evaluated based upon various factors, including anticipated operating requirements and staffing considerations during the proposed period of absence.
-No employee may take annual leave in any segment longer than ten (10) consecutive business days without the prior written permission of the immediate supervisor.
+A leave request can be denied or revised if the absence would unduly disrupt the operations or services of the workplace or other business-related purpose.

-Regular full time employees may carry over a maximum of 80 hours beyond January 1st of each year.
+Regular full-time employees may carry over a maximum of 80 hours beyond January 1st of each year.
 Any unused vacation time over 80 hours will be forfeited on January 1st of each year.

-Regular 3⁄4 part time employees may carry over a maximum of 35 hours beyond January 1st of each year.
-Any unused vacation time over 35 hours will be forfeited on January 1st of each year.
+Regular $\frac{3}{4}$ part time employees may carry over a maximum of 35 hours beyond January $\mathbf{1}^{\text{st}}$ of each year.
+Any unused vacation time over 35 hours will be forfeited on January $\mathbf{1}^{\text{st}}$ of each year.

 At time of resignation, retirement, dismissal or death, the unused annual leave will be paid to the employee, or in the event of the employee's death, his/her beneficiary.
+At the discretion of the Department Head, a resigning employee may be allowed to take annual leave at the end of his/her employment.